Bachelor of Science in Psychology

 Psychology is the scientific study of behavior and mental processes.
 Contemporary psychology is an interdisciplinary field with many pathways to careers that range from service to improve the well-being of individuals and the social health of communities to academic research and teaching.

-The CCGA BS in Psychology program will prepare students for service and/or academic careers with a rigorous program of study in the science of psychology, including the theory, research, and quantitative methods of both basic and applied psychology.
+The College of Coastal Georgia BS in Psychology program will prepare students for service and/or academic careers with a rigorous program of study in the science of psychology, including the theory, research, and quantitative methods of both basic and applied psychology.

 - Psychology of Human Services, an emerging field at the intersection of psychology, health, and business